What Is the Most Powerful Leadership Skill?

 "What's a better question to ask?"

 When you develop listening and asking questions skills, you develop some effective yet highly underrated skills.
-Try asking questions to see if you might agree that it is the most powerful leadership skill.
+Try asking questions to see if you agree that it is the most powerful leadership skill.
 Or, just let me know what you think is more powerful.

 Some Question Templates to Use